pyladies/info/README.md

 If you're attending PyCon US, you can apply for financial aid and indicate that you're requesting grant from PyLadies.
 For other conferences, please get in touch with the conference organizer to ask about their financial aid program.

+**I want to donate to PyLadies**

+You can make your donation [here](https://psfmember.org/civicrm/contribute/transact?reset=1&id=6).

+**Is there a PyLadies chapter where I live?**

+Please check out our registered [PyLadies chapter locations](https://www.pyladies.com/locations/).
+If there is none near you, it is likely does not exist.
+You're also welcome to join us in [Slack](https://slackin.pyladies.com/)!